Red team: Attack

 The initial entry point of a red team or an adversary is called the beachhead.
-A mature blue team should be adept at finding the beachhead and evicting the attackers.
-In fact, a role of the red team is to increase the skills of the blue team.
+A mature blue team is often adept at finding the beachhead and evicting attackers.
+A role of the red team is to increase the skills of the blue team.

 When infiltrating, there is a stealthy "surgical" approach that stays under the radar of the blue team and requires a clear objective, and a noisy "carpet bombing" approach that is more like a brute force attack.
 Carpet bombing is often the more useful approach for red teams, because it can discover unexpected vulnerabilities.